History of GoFundMe in Timeline

 In December 2021, The Sunday Times reported that GoFundMe had enabled the donation of over €300,000 to anti-vaccine campaigns and challenges to vaccine certificates.

-In January 2022, a GoFundMe project was created to raise money for fuel and food for the Freedom Convoy 2022, organized by truck drivers protesting vaccine mandates in Canada.
+In January 2022, a GoFundMe project was created with the claim of raising money for fuel and food for the Freedom Convoy 2022 to Ottawa in response to vaccine mandates for truck drivers.

 May 2022: GoFundMe Acquires Classy

-In May 2022, GoFundMe announced the acquisition of nonprofit donation site Classy, which will operate as a wholly-owned subsidiary.
+In May 2022, GoFundMe announced the acquisition of nonprofit donation site Classy, which will operate as a wholly owned subsidiary of GoFundMe.

 January 2023: GoFundMe Funneled Donations to COVID-19 Vaccine Injury Fundraisers